MicrosoftDocs/sql-docs/docs/connect/odbc/using-azure-active-directory.md

 `server=Server;database=Database;UID=UserName;PWD=Password;Authentication=ActiveDirectoryPassword;`
 6. (_Windows, and Linux/macOS 17.6+, driver only_.)
 Integrated Windows Authentication using ADAL or Kerberos, which involves redeeming Windows account credentials for an Azure AD-issued access token, assuming the target database is in Azure SQL Database.
 Server certificate gets validated, regardless of the encryption setting (unless `TrustServerCertificate` is set to `true`).
 On Linux/macOS, a suitable Kerberos ticket needs to be available; see the section below on Federated Accounts and [Using Integrated Authentication](linux-mac/using-integrated-authentication.md) for more information.
 `server=Server;database=Database;Authentication=ActiveDirectoryIntegrated;`
 7. (_Windows driver only_.)
-Azure AD Interactive Authentication uses Azure Multi-factor Authentication technology to set up connection.
+Azure AD Interactive Authentication uses Azure Active Directory Multi-Factor Authentication technology to set up connection.
 In this mode, by providing the login ID, an Azure Authentication dialog is triggered and allows the user to input the password to complete the connection.
 The username is passed in the connection string.
 `server=Server;database=Database;UID=UserName;Authentication=ActiveDirectoryInteractive;`

 ![Windows Azure Authentication UI when using Active Directory Interactive authentication.](windows/WindowsAzureAuth.png)